protz/dagstuhl-rust-2025/2-Proposal.md

 PM: I the afternoon of day 3 realistic?
 BP: It does seem like a lot for an afternoon
+JP: I think we were envisioning parallel sessions where people can join one or the other

 BP: For Day 2 afternoon, is it realistic that we can come up with good analysis/verification targets
     in the morning?
 Or are we going to have to prepare something in advance?
 Both seem potentially